opf/openproject/docs/development/running-tests/README.md

 ### Feature tests

-Feature tests at OpenProject drive a browser instance to act as if a user were operating the application.
+Feature tests at OpenProject drive a browser instance to act as if a user was operating the application.
 This includes logging in, setting session cookies, and navigating/manipulating the browser to interact as the user.

 **Key objectives and effects**

-1. **End-to-End testing**: Validate the interaction between the entire stack of the application, including the frontend and backend, to ensure they work as expected.
+1. **End-to-end testing**: Validate the interaction between the entire stack of the application, including the frontend and backend, to ensure they work as expected.

 2. **User experience verification**: Simulate real-world user behavior and ensure that the application behaves as expected from a user's perspective.

-3. **Increased Confidence**: In Rails applications, only feature tests give you the entire picture of the application, especially when frontend code is interacting with the backend.
+3. **Increased confidence**: In Rails applications, only feature tests give you the entire picture of the application, especially when frontend code is interacting with the backend.

-4. **Responsiveness and Compatibility**: Verify that the application's UI behaves consistently across various browsers, languages, and screen sizes.
+4. **Responsiveness and compatibility**: Verify that the application's user interface behaves consistently across various browsers, languages, and screen sizes.

 **Best practices**

-- Happy paths and main error or permission checks should always be tested with a system test.
+- Happy paths and main errors or permission checks should always be tested with a system test.
 Avoid testing all edge cases or boundaries using the entire stack, as this will result in slowdown of our CI infrastructure.
 - Use Capybara's scoping methods (`within`, `find`, etc.), meaningful selectors, and asynchronous handling to make tests more readable and robust.
 - Break down complex user interactions into reusable methods or even separate test cases to make your test suite easier to understand and maintain.
 - Keep an eye on flaky tests that fail randomly and fix them, as they can undermine trust in your test suite.
 - While frowned upon in unit tests, test the entire use-case in as few examples as possible to avoid additional overhead (starting the browser, loading factories into database etc.).
-When using multiple examples, use `let_it_be` / `shared_let`  and other improvments from the [test-prof gem](https://github.com/test-prof/test-prof)
+When using multiple examples, use `let_it_be` / `shared_let` and other improvements from the [test-prof gem](https://github.com/test-prof/test-prof)
 - Add automated regression tests for bug fixes that are non-trivial